‘The Good Place’ Season 3 Premiere Preview & What To Expect In Episode 1

-The Good Place Season 3 is just under two weeks of making its debut.
+The Good Place Season 3 is within two weeks of making its debut.
 Executive produced by Michael Schur (Parks and Recreation, Master of None, and Brooklyn Nine-Nine), The Good Place is one of NBC’s most popular television series.
 As expected, the gang’s all back in Season 3: Eleanor (Kristen Bell), Michael (Ted Danson), Tahani (Jameela Jamil), Chidi (William Jackson Harper), Jianyu (Manny Jacinto), and everyone’s favorite android-like AI, Janet (D’Arcy Carden).
 In addition to the regular group of characters, fans can also look forward to the return of Maya Rudolph’s Gen.

 When we last saw our favorite band of afterlife mischiefs, they were given another chance back on Earth for a test.
 Eleanor, Tahani, Chidi, and Jianyu have no memories of their venture into the afterlife, and the test is to see if they would become good people with their newly extended lives.